 At BLP Amasis is the Deputy MLRO and a senior member of its Risk and Compliance Management Team with responsibility for the management of the Compliance Team.
 The Team is responsible for conflict checking, client risk assessments, due diligence and file opening for all of BLP's international offices.
 Amasis has also been a member of BLP's Diversity Committee, a volunteer reader at Manor Park Primary School and an active member of its softball team.

 Phil Coole | Secretary

 Phil brings a broad range of financial services financial crime experience from a variety of firms.
-After working at Ernst and Young Phil's first financial crime role was at the ,then, FSA as part of the Financial Crime Operations Team now overseen by Rob Grupetta.
+After working at Ernst and Young Phil's first financial crime role was at the, then, FSA as part of the Financial Crime Operations Team now overseen by Rob Grupetta.
 This exposed Phil to a diverse array of firms and financial crime issues (including AML, ABC, sanctions and fraud) but more specifically in the banking sector.
 He left the, now, FCA as a senior associate and moved to Lloyds to oversee their private banking financial crime team.
 Like the FCA, Phil's remit encompassed all finance crime types but working on the other side of the fence with senior business stakeholders to implement effective systems and controls.
 Phil is now the Deputy MLRO at Investec Bank PLC and has been in role since May 2015.
-Outside of work, Phil recently became a father but still attempts to maintain aspects of his old life including "sport", "restauranting" and cinema.
+Outside of work, Phil is a family man but still attempts to maintain aspects of his old life including "sport", "restauranting" and cinema.